West Virginia Recording Laws: Consent Rules and Penalties

 Are Recordings Admissible in Court?

-Recordings made legally under West Virginia’s one-party consent law are generally admissible as evidence.
-Courts may consider:
+Recordings made legally under West Virginia's one-party consent law are generally admissible as evidence in both criminal and civil proceedings.
+Courts will evaluate:

 Criminal Cases vs. Civil Cases